-Hamilton County, Tennessee is an ideal hub for commerce in the eastern United States, in part due to its proximity to highway, water, air and rail systems for transporting supplies, products and people.
+Hamilton County, Tennessee is an ideal center for commerce in the eastern United States, due partly to its proximity to highway, water, air and rail systems for transporting supplies, products and people.
 The region's economy comes from clusters of industry including: advanced manufacturing; automotive; health services; textiles; transportation and logistics; and food and beverage production.
-Beyond its advantages as a business and entrepreneurial hub, Hamilton County is rich with breathtaking landscapes and an array of attractions, making it a place not only to visit, but to work, live and play.
-The quality of life is the result of the community's dedication to preserving its historical and natural assets, welcoming diversity, supporting the arts and cultivating the entrepreneurial spirit.
-The area offers something for everyone with excellent educational choices, quality health care and unbeatable cultural and recreational activities - while still providing one of the lowest costs of living in the United States.
+Equally, Hamilton County is rich with captivating landscapes and a wealth of attractions, making it a place not only to visit, but to work, live and play.
+In 2019, Chattanooga was named a Top 100 Best Places to Live by Livability.
+Both in 2019 & 2020, Chattanooga and Hamilton County received acclaim as IDC Smart Cities in North America, for innovative projects.
+The quality of life is the result of the community's dedication to preserving its historical and natural assets, welcoming diversity, supporting the arts, and promoting innovation in business.
+The area offers something for everyone with excellent educational choices, quality health care, and unparalleled cultural and recreational activities - while still offering one of the lowest costs of living in the United States.

-The seeds for new business and innovation collaboration were planted over three decades ago, with the opening of Hamilton County's Business Development Center (BDC), operated by the Chattanooga Chamber of Commerce.
-Today the BDC has become a modern 127,000 square foot masterpiece for new business startup support and office/manufacturing space.
+New business and innovation collaborations continue after three decades of operations at Hamilton County's Business Development Center (BDC), operated by the Chattanooga Chamber of Commerce.
+Today, the BDC has evolved into a modern 127,000 square foot masterpiece for new business startup support and office/manufacturing space.
 Local economic development leaders saw the need for the community's first business incubator, called INCubator, which is now the third largest in the nation.
-The INCubator helps new businesses achieve success through a three-year, progressive development program that makes the most of the BDC's unique entrepreneurial ecosystem, made up of about 58 startup companies that employ over 200 positions.
-Clients benefit from shared administrative services, manufacturing and office space, training workshops, use of a state-ofthe-art technology conference center and access to free onsite business counseling from the Tennessee Small Business Development Center.
-Over the 31 year history, almost 600 new businesses have completed the program.
-At 80% occupancy, the BDC is home to 18 women owned and 21 minority owned businesses (including women and veterans).
-In a recent 12 month period, the companies occupying the center generated \$17 million in revenue and investment, according to a June 2018 article from livability.com.
+The INCubator helps new businesses achieve success through a three-year, progressive development program that makes the most of the INCubator's unique entrepreneurial ecosystem, comprised of around 50 startup companies employing over 200 positions.
+Clients benefit from shared administrative services, manufacturing and office space, training workshops, use of a state-ofthe-art technology conference center and access to free onsite business counseling and export services from the Tennessee Small Business Development Center.
+INCubator clients have new added value through two new speaker series titled, "Experience Talks" and "INCuversity".
+Since opening, almost 600 new businesses have completed the program.
+At 80% occupancy, the BDC is home to 16 women owned and 21 minority owned businesses (including women and veterans).